xpander-ai/xpander-sdk/API_python.md

 ### XpanderClient <a name="XpanderClient" id="xpander-sdk.XpanderClient"></a>

-Class representing the Xpander client.
+Class representing the XpanderClient used to interact with xpanderAI tools.

 #### Initializers <a name="Initializers" id="xpander-sdk.XpanderClient.Initializer"></a>